cozy/cozy-controller/doc/service.md

 possible to run a nodejs processus with code from several git repository to use less memory.

-I think to embed the services in cozy-proxy and not cozy-data-system beacuse cozy-data-system could become a service its-self (some day, in the long term).
-And most server-side code from cozy-home too.
-Maybe, we can even unify all of our nodejs code to run in the same processus (I'm dreaming).

 ### 3. As express/americano apps

 It's the simple way I see to make this happen.

-### 4. And exposes a REST API in JSON
+### 4. And exposes an HTTP API (REST + JSON by default)

 Idem.
-I don't see a reason to choose something more complicated.
+I don't see a reason to choose something more complicated for the default.
+But it can be useful to have things that are not REST + JSON (a service exposing a git-compatible API, so one can push-deploy to one's cozy for example).

 ### 5. to offer functionalities to cozy applications.